Narthur/ohc-handbook/Course Catalog.md

 eligibility requirements for teacher certification in the State of Arkansas Public School System.

-†Required for education majors only—passing challenge exam fulfills this requirement

-‡ Prerequisite for |Chemistry 1 |& Physics 1

 # Bachelor in Elementary Christian Education\*\*

-(One Minor Required)

 ## General Education Requirements